foundryvtt/dnd5e/wiki/Advancement-Type-Ability-Score-Improvement.md

 ![Ability Score Improvement - Config Species](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/advancement/asi-configuration-race.jpg)

 A few more options might need to be configured when creating an ability score improvement on a species.
 The controls at the bottom will allow setting a fixed improvement for any one of the scores.
-If these are set, the player will not be able to add any points to those values.
-Above that is the number of points that the player can assign, which is frequently 0 for many legacy races or 3 with no fixed improvement for modern species.
+Above that is the number of points that the player can assign.
+Locking an ability score prevents points being assigned to that score.

 Some species might need to use the point cap, which limits how many points can be assigned to a single score.
 For example the legacy Half-Elf gets fixed 2 points to Charisma, and two more points that can be assigned, but only 1 per score.
 So they would have a Point Cap set to 1, Points set to 2, and Charisma set to 2.